leangjia/blender_docs/manual/modeling/surfaces/primitives.rst

 NURBS Surface
 =============

-Adds a generic surface patch consisting of a 4x4 grid plane with the center grid slightly raised.
+Adds a generic surface patch consisting of a 4×4 grid plane with the center grid slightly raised.

 NURBS Cylinder
 ==============

-Adds add an open end cylinder, consisting of an extruded *NURBS Circle*.
+Adds an open end cylinder, consisting of an extruded *NURBS Circle*.

 NURBS Sphere